Artists' exemption from income tax

 • Sculptures

-Your work must be both original and creative and have either cultural merit or artistic merit (it is not necessary to have both cultural and artistic merit).
+• Have either cultural merit or artistic merit (it is not necessary to have both cultural and artistic merit)

 Cultural or artistic merit